Fessehazena/alx-system_engineering-devops/0x00-shell_basics/README.md

-Path name of the current working directory
+diplay the content of your contents directory in a long format